MatteoGuadrini/Butterfly-Backup/README.md

 With Butterfly Backup I can perform single or group backups (Full, Incremental and Mirror), restore and archive old backups.

 ## How can you do it?
-Naturally through the synergy of rsync and openssh.
+Naturally through the synergy of rsync and OpenSSH technology.

 ## Which platforms support?
-Butterfly Backup run on Linux, BSD, MacOSX and Windows(with cygwin, see [docs]())
+Butterfly Backup run on Linux, BSD, MacOSX and Windows(with cygwin, see config [docs](https://Butterfly-Backup.readthedocs.io/en/latest/))

 ## Real uses
 This list consists of only a few examples; applications can be endless: